 Project description

-Due to customer-specific mass production, flexibility in production is becoming increasingly important.
-The development of “Mixed-Skill-Factories” in the EmPReSs project is aiming to demonstrate this flexibility by way of innovative human-robot collaboration, which together with intelligent and flexible planning, is making possible new divisions of labour and, thus, empowerment of humans.
+Flexibility in production is becoming increasingly important due to customer-specific mass production.
+The development of Mixed-Skill Factories in the EmPReSs project aimed to demonstrate this flexibility through innovative human-robot collaboration, which, together with intelligent and flexible planning, enables new divisions of labour and thus human empowerment.

-The aim of this research project was to undertake an interdisciplinary and conceptual feasibility study into the design of “mixed skill factories” based on an innovative collaboration between humans and robots.
-In this context, on the one hand, existing technologies and tools are being analysed and adjusted from a technical-scientific perspective, focusing on more flexible production planning and intuitive control of robots.
-On the other hand, the resulting scope for shaping technology, organisation and work is being taken into account from an occupational-sociological perspective.
-It is crucial here to consider fully the empowerment of employees so as to create a foundation for the humanisation of work.
-Systematically analysing the opportunities and risks associated with this new type of collaboration will lead both to the flexibilisation of production and empowerment of employees within this new “mixed skill factories” regime.
+The aim of this research project was to conduct an interdisciplinary and conceptual feasibility study on the design of “mixed skill factories” based on an innovative collaboration between humans and robots.
+On the one hand, existing technologies and tools are analysed and adapted from a technical-scientific perspective, focusing on more flexible production planning and intuitive control of robots.
+On the other hand, the resulting scope for shaping technology, organisation and work is considered from an occupational sociological perspective.
+It is crucial to take full account of the empowerment of workers in order to create a basis for the humanisation of work.
+A systematic analysis of the opportunities and risks associated with this new type of cooperation will lead to both the flexibilisation of production and the empowerment of employees within this new regime of “mixed skill factories”.

 The project was completed by 30 June, 2023